Region: South East

 The site had been badly neglected for many years and became a magnet for anti-social behaviour before the Land Trust took it on and opened it up to the public in 2011.

-The Land Trust and partners have turned this 53-hectare functional flood prevention area into an innovative multi award-winning space that provides significant community benefits and is helping regenerate a deprived area.
+The Land Trust, who own the site, and partners have turned this 53-hectare functional flood prevention area into an innovative multi award-winning space that provides significant community benefits and is helping regenerate a deprived area.

 The site’s primary function is flood defence.
 However, the wider area, amongst some of the most deprived in the country, lacks quality public open space.
 Therefore alongside the Environment Agency’s flood defence improvement works the Trust secured funding from a number of sources to enhance the space and to sustainably manage it as an attractive multi-functional community asset.